 5. Towers and Ribs in Baia Mare

-Not much has been written about Baia Mare in the guidebooks (or on Wikitravel for that matter), but as soon as we parked our car for a quick bite to eat on Piața Millennium, we knew this town was worth exploring.
-We strolled around the streets, admiring the old houses (some dating back to 1440s), and enjoying being the only foreigners in this small town in Maramures.
+Not much has been written about Baia Mare in the guidebooks (or on Wikitravel, for that matter), but as soon as we parked our car for a quick bite to eat on Piata Millennium, we knew this town was worth exploring.
+We strolled around the streets, admiring the old houses (some dating back to the 1440s), and enjoying being the only foreigners in this small town in Maramures.

-The biggest attractions here (other than a few museums that we weren’t really interested in) was the Gothic-style 120-foot-tall watchtower, known locally as Stephen’s Tower which towered over the city’s centre.
-The tower used to be a part of the church that originally stood here in mid 1300s.
+The biggest attraction here (other than a few museums that we weren’t really interested in) was the Gothic-style 120-foot-tall watchtower, known locally as Stephen’s Tower, which towered over the city’s centre.
+The tower used to be a part of the church that originally stood here in the mid-1300s.
 Although the church itself no longer exists, its remains can be seen preserved underneath the glass all around the square.

-Baia Mare also turned out to be home to THE BEST ribs in Romania (as voted by us) found only at Barbarossa Restaurant, located right in Piața Millennium.
-These alone, were worth a stop!
+Baia Mare also turned out to be home to THE BEST ribs in Romania (as we voted) found only at Barbarossa Restaurant, located right in Piata Millennium.
+These alone were worth a stop!

-Transfăgărășan Road, that stretches some 130 kilometres and connects the historic regions of Transylvania and Wallachia, is possibly the most picturesque and fun road to drive on EVER!
-It was constructed back in 1974 as a way to ensure quick military access across the mountains in case of a Soviet invasion, but has since become an attraction for travelers, hikers, cyclists, and driving enthusiasts from around the world.
+Transfagarasan Road, which stretches some 130 kilometres and connects the historic regions of Transylvania and Wallachia, is possibly the most picturesque and fun road to drive on EVER!
+It was constructed back in 1974 as a way to ensure quick military access across the mountains in case of a Soviet invasion but has since become an attraction for travelers, hikers, cyclists, and driving enthusiasts from around the world.

-Driving along the Transfăgărășan, we quickly understood its appeal.
-This misty road, often completely covered in cloud, is set amongst some pretty spectacular natural surroundings.
-From rugged rock face, to powerful waterfalls and perfectly still lakes, to vast virgin forests, nature created a perfect backdrop for every turn single along the route.
-We made a ton of stops to enjoy the crisp air, the picturesque fall colours, and to admire the beauty of the Transfăgărășan itself.
+Driving along the Transfagarasan, we quickly understood its appeal.
+This misty road, often completely covered in clouds, is set amongst some pretty spectacular natural surroundings.
+From rugged rock faces to powerful waterfalls and perfectly still lakes, to vast virgin forests, nature created a perfect backdrop for every turn single along the route.
+We made a ton of stops to enjoy the crisp air, and the picturesque fall colors, and to admire the beauty of the Transfagarasan itself.

 7. Balea Lake

-About half way along the Transfăgărășan, on the border between Wallachia and Transylvania, lies Balea Lake, a glacier lake situated at 2,034 m of altitude in the Făgăraș Mountains.
-Balea Lake was the last stop on our adventure through Romanian countryside and it was by far our favourite!
+About halfway along the Transfagarasan, on the border between Wallachia and Transylvania, lies Balea Lake, a glacier lake situated at 2,034 m of altitude in the Fagaraș Mountains.
+Balea Lake was the last stop on our adventure through the Romanian countryside and it was by far our favourite!
 The views at Balea Lake were UNREAL.

-There were a number of treks commencing from Bale Lake, ranging from a few hours to a full day and despite the frigid weather we embarked on a 3 hour hike to the mountain ridge.
-It was a challenging yet incredible afternoon that tested our perseverance and rewarded us with some spectacular views of Balea Lake, of Transfăgărășan Road and the peaks of the Făgăraș Mountains.
+There were a number of treks commencing from Bale Lake ranging from a few hours to a full day.
+Despite the frigid weather, we embarked on a 3-hour hike to the mountain ridge.
+It was a challenging yet incredible afternoon that tested our perseverance and rewarded us with some spectacular views of Balea Lake, of Transfagarasan Road and the peaks of the Fagaras Mountains.

 We know that we barely even scratched the surface of Romania during our short visit.
-But the breathtaking sights, the clean crisp air, the fall foliage, the incredible food, and ample of opportunities to explore off the beaten path have definitely convinced us that it’s a country worth coming back too!
+But the breathtaking sights, the clean, crisp air, the fall foliage, the incredible food, and ample opportunities to explore off the beaten path have definitely convinced us that it’s a country worth coming back to!